architecture-decomposition-framework/adf-documentation-template/template/architecture-documentation-en.md

 ### 4.1.
 Solution approach and key architecture decisions

 - What is the basic solution approach for the system?
-- What basic architectural decisions have been made?
+And what fundamental architectural decisions have been made?
+E.g. local desktop application versus distributed client-server system, monolithic deployment versus (micro-)service deployment.
+- Which architecture drivers have been prioritized in this approach?
+- With which drivers were compromises made?
+Which compromises?

 ### 4.2.
 System domains